sonmaximum/conways-game-of-life/README.md

 I was actually familiar with Conway's Game of Life (from way back in [Microsoft Entertainment Pack 3](https://en.wikipedia.org/wiki/Microsoft_Entertainment_Pack#Microsoft_Entertainment_Pack_3)) so after the retreat was over, I wanted to try to complete the problem we had started during that day.
 This repository contains my follow-up, a simulation of Conway's Game of Life using Ruby.

 The logic is found in file `lib\conway.rb`.
 This file can be executed as-is to run a pre-defined demonstration in the terminal consisting of a 40x40 grid with one glider and one three-period pulsar.
-The glider will proceed across the board until it reachees the edge, while the pulsar will repeat indefinitely.
+The glider will proceed across the board until it reaches the edge, while the pulsar will repeat indefinitely.

 Alternatively, the data from the file can be loaded into a Ruby interpreter, and a new gameboard can be instantiated with an x and y board size (`Gameboard.new(x, y)`).
-Then this `make_alive` method of this gameboard can be given an X and Y coordinate for each initial living cell.
+Then the `make_alive` method of this gameboard can be given an X and Y coordinate for each initial living cell.
 Finally, the gameboard's `start_game` method is used to run the simulation.
-See the demo code at the bottom of `lib\conway.rb` for the example.
+See the demo code at the bottom of [lib\conway.rb](https://github.com/sonmaximum/conways-game-of-life/blob/master/lib/conway.rb) for the example.

 ## Conway's Game of Life